 As with the Acid, the Cube Reaction Hybrid Performance 400 is aimed squarely at the entry-level e-MTB rider.
 The great thing about this bike is its versatility.
-It’s equally as happy on gravel as it is tarmac, and as such would make a great commuter e-bike.
-There is kickstand, mudguard and pannier rack mounting points – so you could quite easily use it as a daily commuter.
+It’s equally as happy on gravel as it is on tarmac, and as such would make a great commuter e-bike.
+There is a kickstand, mudguard and pannier rack mounting points – so you could quite easily use it as a daily commuter.

 As the name suggests, the Cube bridges the gap between being a full-on mountain bike and a hybrid.
-It handles off-road riding well, but will not stand the abuse of more expensive e-MTB’s.
+It handles off-road riding well, but will not stand the abuse of more expensive e-MTBs.
 Ride it with respect for its limitations and it will provide you with many hours of fun.

-I have to admit, having gone from an electric bike back in 2016 to riding a regular bike since 2017, there are times I still hanker after an e-bike.
+I have to admit, having gone from an electric bike back in 2016 to ride a regular bike since 2017, there are times I still hanker after an e-bike.
 I live in one of the most hilly parts of the UK (Cornwall) and there are times when I just wish I could flatten out the hills.
-To give you an example, if I do a 30 mile ride in Cornwall, the average elevation is usually just over 3000ft – that’s 100ft of climbing for every mile cycled.
+To give you an example, if I do a 30-mile ride in Cornwall, the average elevation is usually just over 3000ft – that’s 100ft of climbing for every mile cycled.
 On the contrary, my friend who lives in Wiltshire can cycle a similar distance and do less than 1000ft of climbing.

 If I was looking for a capable and reliable electric bike, that could cope with the rigours of Cornish back lanes and Bodmin moor, I would be very tempted by the Cube Reaction.
 It’s a versatile all-rounder that not only looks great and performs well, but comes with a very reasonable price tag.
 A big thumbs up!

 Thanks for reading, if you have any questions please use the comments section below and I will aim to respond within 24hrs.
-If you have purchased one of these please leave your personal thoughts below.
+If you have purchased one of these please leave your thoughts below.